Rails 8 Authentication Generator: What You Still Build

 sessionstable and tied to a signed cookie.
 This gives you revocation and multi-device control without third-party gems.

 The Rails 8 generator wins when you value owning the code and your auth needs are standard.
-Devise wins when you need confirmable, lockable, or invitable working on day one and don’t want to write them.
-Both are timing-attack safe and both are production-grade; the difference is where the code lives and how much of it you maintain.
+Devise wins when you need confirmable, lockable, or invitable working on day one and don't want to write them.
+Both resist timing attacks and both hold up in real apps; the difference is where the code lives and how much of it you maintain.

 | Rails 8 generator | Devise | |